MoonPoet/xaprb-src/content/blog/2016/queueing-knee-tangent.md

 For more on this topic, please read [my free ebook on queueing theory](https://www.vividcortex.com/resources/queueing-theory).

-\* *Note that the calculator uses an approximation to the queueing theory response time curve, which is easier to differentiate than the Erlang C formula but underestimates how steeply the curve climbs at higher utilizations.
+[^1]: Note that the calculator uses an approximation to the queueing theory response time curve, which is easier to differentiate than the Erlang C formula but underestimates how steeply the curve climbs at higher utilizations.
 I discussed this heuristic approximation at length in my [previous blog post](/blog/response-time-stretch-factor/).
-Even though it's an approximation, again, it serves the purposes of this blog post.*
+Even though it's an approximation, again, it serves the purposes of this blog post.